 Most Danish businesses are characterised by a relatively flat structure and relations between different levels within an organisation are usually informal.
 This means that decision lines are sometimes less obvious.
 Great importance is placed on discussion and reaching consensus; team members are expected to make a positive contribution to discussions and decisions.
 In line with this, Danes generally avoid conflict and confrontation.
 It’s best to remain even-tempered and not display anger in meetings or public settings.

 Danes are generally open-minded and tolerant.
 Family is at the heart of Danish social structures and this extends to the working environment; Denmark has generous allowances for both maternity and paternity leave, and working hours are often flexible to fit in with family time.

 Danes prefer to get down to business immediately, leaving little time for small talk in meetings.
-Danes are also generally reserved and are honest in such a way that may seem overly blunt to outsiders.
+Danes are also generally reserved and are honest in such a way that it may seem overly blunt to outsiders.
 These traits, accompanied by the fact that there are fewer words in the Danish language compared to English, and no specific word in Danish for ‘please’, means that Danes can sometimes come across as unfriendly and rude.
-However, this is not necessarily the case, and they do in fact have a good sense of humour, which is usually quite dry and sarcastic.
+This is not necessarily the case, though, and Danes in fact have a good sense of humour, which is usually quite dry and sarcastic.

 Punctuality is essential if expats are to maintain a good impression.
 Danes are hard-working and expect employees to be motivated and committed to doing their best.
 Danes generally do not mix business with pleasure, so work and personal relationships are kept strictly separate.
 It is therefore unusual to be invited to a Danish colleague’s home or to socialise with colleagues outside of working hours.